CallumO-B/University/Interview test TechTest/Test Log/README.txt

-the packages folder had to be zipped separaelt due to the file sze limitation of GitHub this file should be added in the same place as TechTestDatabaseScript
+the packages folder had to be zipped separately due to the file sze limitation of GitHub this file should be added in the same place as TechTestDatabaseScript